 The Saturday Farmers Market sells warm food and local produce.
 Plus, there are flowers and seasonal products at the Evergreen Garden Market.

 During weekends in winter, there is free ice skating – you can rent some skates to join in the fun.
-All-year-round you can take the Lookout Path to get an impressive view of the Toronto skyline.
+All year round you can take the Lookout Path to get an impressive view of the Toronto skyline.

 However, fall is one of the best times to visit Evergreen Brickworks.
-There are an abundance of orange, yellow and red leaves framing each viewpoint.
+There is an abundance of orange, yellow and red leaves framing each viewpoint.
 It is refreshing to find some natural beauty in a built-up city like Toronto.